World leaders gather for G7 meetings, ready to pile fresh sanctions on Russia over Ukraine war

 The G7 includes Japan, the United States, the United Kingdom, France, Germany, Canada and Italy, as well as the European Union.

-A host of other countries have been invited to take part.
-The G7 hopes to strengthen its members' ties with countries outside the world's richest industrialized nations, while shoring up support for efforts like isolating Russia.
+A host of other countries have been invited to the summit in hopes of strengthening ties to non-G7 countries while shoring up support for efforts like isolating Russia.

-Leaders from Australia, Brazil, India, Indonesia and South Korea are among those participating as guests.
+Leaders from Australia, Brazil, India, Indonesia and South Korea are among the guests.
 Ukrainian President Volodymyr Zelenskyy is expected to join by video link.

-Associated Press writers Josh Boak in Hiroshima and Fatima Hussein in Washington contributed to this report.
+Associated Press writers Josh Boak in Hiroshima, Mari Yamaguchi in Hiroshima and Fatima Hussein in Washington contributed to this report.

 Credit: AP